vikyij/invoice-app/README.md

 - tailwind css
 - Mobile-first workflow
 - [React](https://reactjs.org/) - JS library
-- Redux
+- Context api
 - React testing library and jest

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

-I learnt unit, integration and end to end testing with react testing library, jest and cypress I learnt how to make requests with json server and mock requests with msw I learnt typescript
+I learnt unit, integration and end to end testing with react testing library, jest and cypress I learnt how to make requests with json server and mock requests with msw, how to use firebase I learnt typescript

 ### Continued development